Interactions Dashboard¶

 Diagnostics¶

-Diagnostics is located at the top right corner of the Insights to Logs.
+Access Diagnostics at the top-right corner of Insights to Logs.

 Note